shredtmp/Python/README.md

 ## Community Channels

 We're on [Discord](https://discord.gg/c7MnfGFGa6) and [Gitter](https://gitter.im/TheAlgorithms)!
 Community channels are great for you to ask questions and get help.
-Please join us!
+Please join us

 ## List of Algorithms